Conilo/automodelcar-cic-ipn/README.md

 - Four points to wrap the image in birdview.

 ![](img/calibration_window.png)

-Figure 2: Chessboard pattern displayed on camera adjustmen mode.
+Figure 4: Chessboard pattern displayed on camera adjustmen mode.

 ### Autonomous mode
-The file in charge of running the full autonomus mode is called `full.launch`,this file launches the following nodes:
+To run the code on autonomus mode, type:
+    bash start.bash -s
+Selecting this mode the bash file will call the `full.launch`, inside this launch file several nodes are "initialize" with specific parameters, to be set by the user.
+The next is the list of the nodes with some of its most relevant parameters:

 * Image processing: in this node transformations of color and size are executed, in order to apply inverse perspective mapping to make the lines of the track parallel.
 * Lane detection: a fine-pix algorithm and a linear regression are applied to build the path.
 An important parameter from this node is `direct_mode`, setting true this parameter will publish directly to the manual control topic, unlike false that first goes through master node.
 The next one is `max_vel`, which sets the maximum velocity of the automodel, its important to mention that the more negative it's, the faster it goes.